bd808/bd808.github.com/source/_posts/2013-10-27-planning-work-in-a-sprint.markdown

 I started to write a big wall o' text™ email about a particular topic and then decided that maybe a blog post would be a better way to work through my idea.
-So dear reader^[1](#n1) <a name="n1-r"></a>, here are some of my highly opinionated and mostly unsubstantiated thoughts about one process that a group of people could use to plan a scrum sprint (*or really any other iterative unit of work)*.
+So dear reader^[1](#n1) <a name="n1-r"></a>, here are some of my highly opinionated and mostly unsubstantiated thoughts about a process that a group of people could use to plan a scrum sprint (*or really any other iterative unit of work)*.